Bicycle and motorcycle dynamics: In motorcycles

 In addition to the road surface, vibrations in a motorcycle can be caused by the engine and wheels, if unbalanced.
 Manufacturers employ a variety of technologies to reduce or damp these vibrations, such as engine balance shafts, rubber engine mounts, and tire weights.
 The problems that vibration causes have also spawned an industry of after-market parts and systems designed to reduce it.
 Add-ons include handlebar weights, isolated foot pegs, and engine counterweights.
 At high speeds, motorcycles and their riders may also experience aerodynamic flutter or buffeting.
 This can be abated by changing the air flow over key parts, such as the windshield.

 Experimentation

-A variety of experiments have been performed in order to verify or disprove various hypotheses about bike dynamics.
+A variety of experiments verify or disprove various hypotheses about bike dynamics.